 You can click to remove each of the sets of data in the color-coded key to the right of the graph.
 If you click Amazon, Marketplace New, Marketplace Used, and Sales Rank, you’re left with a plain white graph with no lines or shading.

 If you click to add back the Amazon data, now you will see orange shading that indicates when Amazon has had the item in stock.
 If the area is orange, Amazon is in stock.
 Wherever you see white gaps on the graph, Amazon is out of stock.
-Watch what happens to the graph when you click on the different date ranges to show the bigger picture of how often Amazon is in or out of stock on the item.
+If you click on the different date ranges you can have Keepa display how often Amazon is in or out of stock on the item.

-Be sure to check out this screen capture video we made to show a basic walk-through of how Keepa works.
-Also, don’t forget to subscribe to the Full-Time FBA YouTube channel for notifications when we add new videos (1-2 times a week).
+Be sure to check out the screen capture video below where I’ll show you a basic walk-through of how Keepa works.
+Also, don’t forget to subscribe to the Full-Time FBA YouTube channel for notifications when we add new videos (which is often).

-I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from Keepa or CamelCamelCamel — there is a better way to buy Amazon FBA inventory!
+I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from Keepa — there is a better way to buy Amazon FBA inventory!
 You can make smarter sourcing decisions.
-Your business will hugely benefit if you take the time to learn how to use both Keepa and CamelCamelCamel.
+Your business will hugely benefit if you take the time to learn how to use Keepa the right way.

 How about you?
 Do you use Keepa?
 What is your favorite thing about Keepa?
 I’d love to hear from you in the comments below.

 You know how I use Keepa?
 Not only does Keepa show me the sales rank history and pricing history, it also shows me other important data, like buy box history, used item history, Amazon in stock history, competitor’s stock levels, and so much more.